Zoom User Guide

 Some of the specifics do not apply to BUC:

-While BUC is worshipping using Zoom, we have taken the following steps to ensure a smooth worship experience and reduce the number of distractions:
+We have taken the following steps to ensure a smooth worship experience and reduce the number of distractions in the Zoom component of our services:

-e) After the service, people will be randomly sorted into breakout groups for a virtual coffee hour; during these breakout groups, please keep our covenant in mind and work together to make sure that no one dominates the conversation.
+4) After the service, virtual participants are randomly sorted into breakout groups for a virtual coffee hour; during these breakout groups, please keep our covenant in mind and work together to make sure that no one dominates the conversation.

 Click here for instructions on how to schedule BUC's Zoom account for your committee meeting or gathering